bugbrekr/MeridianCore/docs/Framework for MeridianCore.md

 ```

 **Note on `code` in response:**\
 The response `code` mimics the utility of HTTP response codes.
-In fact, their format is also the same:\
+In fact, their format is also the same:
 > 1xx - Information\
 > 2xx - Success\
 > 3xx - No idea yet.\
 > 4xx - Client error\
 > 5xx - A very bad server error, is definitely reported in the logs.

+Anyways, these codes will be documented in-detail in a separate document, later.